 Figure 2.1.1.
-Catch, effort and CPUE from 1990-2013 for all shrimp caught in offshore 10 waters and landed in Gulf ports Figure 3.5.1.
-Top twenty communities ranked on value regional quotient (RQ) for brown shrimp in the Gulf Figure 3.5.2.
+Catch, effort and CPUE from 1990-2013 for all shrimp caught in offshore Figure 3.5.1.
+Top twenty communities ranked on value regional quotient (RO) for brown shrimp in the Gulf Figure 3.5.2.
 Top twenty communities ranked on value regional quotient (RQ) for pink shrimp in the Gulf Source: SERO ALS 2013 Figure 3.5.3.
 Top twenty communities based upon pounds and value regional quotient (RQ) for white shrimp in the Gulf Figure 3.5.4.
 Top twenty communities ranked upon value regional quotient Figure 3.5.5.
 Number of Gulf shrimp permits by homeport communities Figure 3.5.6.
 Terminated Gulf shrimp permits by community since moratorium Figure 3.5.7.
 Percent of terminated Gulf shrimp permits by homeport communities Figure 3.5.8.
 Number of Gulf shrimp processors by community Figure 3.5.9.
 Value of processed shrimp by community Figure 3.5.10.
 Commercial fishing engagement and reliance indices for top twenty communities in terms of pounds and value regional quotient for total shrimp in the Gulf Figure 3.5.11.
-Social vulnerability indices for top twenty communities in terms of pounds and value regional quotient for total shrimp in the Gulf Figure 4.3.1.
-Mean annual sea surface temperature derived from the Advanced Very High Resolution Radiometer Pathfinder Version 5 sea surface temperature data set
+Social vulnerability indices for top twenty communities in terms of pounds and value regional quotient for total shrimp in the Gulf